schx006/code-sample/python/renameAndSortFiles/README.md

    The `filesToSort` subdirectory should now be empty.
 4. Move the renamed and sorted files to their new gallery folder.

-# Warning!

-This script read the name of the files in the directory `fileToSort` **without any control**!

-It is the user's responsibility to check that the files to be sorted are all of the same type (in this case, only images in JPEG format).

-Renaming files with an incorrect file type extension may result in data loss.

-This script is provided without warranty.
-The author cannot be held responsible for any damage.

 # Customise it.